siverpro/testnet_wiki/docs/02_Installation/06_Installing_Factom_testnet_software.md

 The directory in `_data` after the copy should be `custom-database`, as the volume is mounted at `$HOME/.factom/m2`.

 In addition, please place your `factomd.conf` file in `/var/lib/docker/volumes/factom_keys/_data`.
 This file can also be found in `/var/lib/docker/volumes/communitytestnet_factomd_volume/_data/m2/`.
+If you don't have one yet, you can download factom.conf.EXAMPLE from the [testnet toolkit repo](https://github.com/FactomProject/factomd-testnet-toolkit).

 # Join the Docker Swarm